gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Items Guide.md

 **12w32a-2**
 - Equipment droped from mobs ranges in durability.
 The durability can be 0 which allows for various 0 durability equipment piece

+**12w37a**
+- Mobs that burn in sunlight and can wear helmets occasionally do not check the durability of the damage caused to their helmets.

 **12w41a**
 - Anvils can rename an item to have no characters and all spaces which will become unobtainable in future versions